Student examines eye on practice mannequin

 Program overview

-The Nurse Practitioner program offers comprehensive training in pharmacology, advanced health assessment, evidence-informed practice, primary care, and leadership.
-The curriculum includes four theory courses that cover health promotion, wellness strategies, and management of both episodic and stable chronic illnesses.
+The Nurse Practitioner program offers comprehensive education in pharmacology, advanced health assessment, evidence-informed practice, and leadership.
+The curriculum includes theory courses that cover health promotion, wellness strategies, and management of both episodic, acute, and chronic illnesses.

 These courses combine theory with practical experience through hands-on labs, case studies, simulations, and objective simulated clinical exams.